nijoakim/chlorium-platinide/README.md

-# Platina
+# Chlorium Platinide
-Platina is a periodic table for the command-line.
+Chlorium Platinide is a periodic table for the command-line.